HerrmuttLobby/chord-splitter/README.md

-HERMMUTT LOBBY's Chord Splitter JS 0.6
+HERMMUTT LOBBY's Chord Splitter JS 0.7

 Description :
 -------------
 The Chord Splitter is a max4live tool created to split and sort a chord played on a keyboard into indexed note that can be used somewhere else in your track.

 Usage :
 -------
 Check out the demo and play some chords on your keyboard.

+To change the algorythm send a message in the first inlet with : "algo sortUp" or "algo sortDown"

 --